In ‘Minari,’ harvesting an American dream

 Yeun pauses.
 “I think I was touching on something that formed me,” he says.
 “And I had to kind of break it down.”

 Chung had written “Minari” with the possibility that the dialogue be changed to English.
-But Oh, a producer (“The Last Black Man in San Francisco”) with Plan B, believed firmly it should be in Korean — something few Hollywood executives would advocate for.
+But Oh, a producer (“The Last Black Man in San Francisco”) with Plan B, believed firmly it should be in Korean — something few Hollywood executives would advocate for but that Oh considers a “no-brainer.”

-“The thing that I’ve learned over the years and that I’ve gravitated toward is that people respond to authenticity and honesty.
-For me, having lived that upbringing, my parents did not speak English to me,” Oh says, speaking from a shoot in New Mexico.
-“For people to lose themselves in the world, it has to be real.
-It was a no-brainer.”

 Oh’s parents came to California in the 1980s.
 They owned an often-robbed convenience store and later turned to a dry-cleaning business.
 She considers “Minari” an ode to their parents.